Case study:

 The Client

-Our client specialises in manufacturing premium quality, high-performance insulated glass units, including double and triple glazed units, Supaslim Heritage Units, decorative glass, and integral blinds.
+Our client specialises in manufacturing premium-quality, high-performance insulated glass units.
+These include double and triple-glazed units, Supaslim Heritage Units, decorative glass, and integral blinds.

-Located at 505 Garretts Green Lane, Birmingham, the client is a family-owned company with over 80 years of experience in the glass industry.
-Their commitment to quality and safety has established them as a trusted provider in the industry.
-Ensuring they were paying accurate business rates was an important step in maintaining their financial efficiency and operational sustainability.
+Located at 505 Garretts Green Lane, Birmingham, the client is a family-owned business with over 80 years of experience in the glass industry.
+Over the years, their commitment to quality and safety has made them a trusted provider in the sector.

 The Problem

-The client’s premises consisted of two merged properties, each serving distinct functions within their operations.
-Despite their separate uses, the Valuation Office Agency (VOA) had assessed the combined property as a single unit for business rates purposes.
+The client’s premises consisted of two merged properties.
+Notably, each property served a different function within their operations.
+However, the Valuation Office Agency (VOA) had assessed the combined site as a single unit for business rates purposes.

 The Solution